opatut/stackedfortress/README.md

 The core team basically consist of

+- Hans Ole Hatzel
+- Paul 'opatut' Bienkowski
 - Sven-Hendrik 'svenstaro' Haase
-- Paul 'opatut' Bienkowski
-- Hans Ole Hatzel
+- Tönjes 'thoenix' Peters

 but since this is open source, you may be part of it as well!
 Fork and code!